opslyft/opslyft-kubernetes/README.md

 ## Step 2: Installing OpenCost

-To install OpenCost on your cluster, you need to replace <your-cluster-name> with your actual Kubernetes cluster name in the command below before running it:
+To install OpenCost on your cluster, you need to replace `<your-cluster-name>` with your actual Kubernetes cluster name in the command below before running it:

 ```
 curl -s https://raw.githubusercontent.com/opslyft/opslyft-kubernetes/main/opencost.yaml | sed 's/cluster-one/<your-cluster-name>/g' | kubectl apply --namespace opencost -f -
 ```

+This command fetches the OpenCost YAML configuration, replaces the CLUSTER_ID value with your cluster name, and applies the configuration to your Kubernetes cluster.

+Make sure to replace <your-cluster-name> with the name of your Kubernetes cluster.

 ## Testing